astronomer/airflow-guides/guides/astro-python-sdk-etl.md

 ---
-title: "Astro for ETL"
+title: "The Astro Python SDK for ETL"
-description: "Using the astro library to implement ETL use cases in Airflow."
+description: "Using the Astro Python SDK to implement ETL use cases in Airflow."
 date: 2022-01-10T00:00:00.000Z
-slug: "astro-etl"
+slug: "astro-python-sdk-etl"
 heroImagePath: null
 tags: ["Astro", "ETL", "SQL"]
 ---

-## Overview

-> **Note:** The `astro` project is currently in the alpha stage and is not yet ready for production.
-The API will likely change as it progresses.
-However, we are actively seeking alpha users to test functionality and offer feedback.

-The [`astro` library](https://github.com/astro-projects/astro) is an open source Python package maintained by Astronomer that provides tools to improve the DAG authoring experience for Airflow users.
+The [Astro Python SDK](https://github.com/astro-projects/astro) is an open source Python package maintained by Astronomer that provides tools to improve the DAG authoring experience for Airflow users.
 The available decorators and functions allow you to write DAGs based on how you want your data to move by simplifying the data transformation process between different environments.

-In this guide, we’ll demonstrate how you can use `astro` functions for ETL use cases.
+In this guide, we’ll demonstrate how you can use the Astro Python SDK functions for ETL use cases.
 The resulting DAGs will be easier to write and read, and require less code.

-## Astro ETL Functionality
+## Astro Python SDK ETL Functionality

-The `astro` library makes implementing ETL use cases easier by allowing you to seamlessly transition between Python and SQL for each step in your process.
+The Astro Python SDK makes implementing ETL use cases easier by allowing you to seamlessly transition between Python and SQL for each step in your process.
 Details like creating dataframes, storing intermediate results, passing context and data between tasks, and creating Airflow task dependencies are all managed automatically.
 This means that you can focus solely on writing execution logic in whichever language you need without having to worry about Airflow orchestration logic.

-More specifically, `astro` has the following functions that are helpful when implementing an ETL framework (for a full list of functions, check out the [Readme](https://github.com/astro-projects/astro)):
+More specifically, the Astro Python SDK has the following functions that are helpful when implementing an ETL framework (for a full list of functions and documentation, check out the [Readme](https://github.com/astronomer/astro-sdk)):

 - `load_file`: If the data you’re starting with is in CSV or parquet files (stored locally or on S3 or GCS), you can use this function to load it into your database.
 - `transform`: This function allows you to transform your data with a SQL query.
 It uses a `SELECT` statement that you define to automatically store your results in a new table.
 By default, the `output_table` is placed in a `tmp_astro` schema and is given a unique name each time the DAG runs, but you can overwrite this behavior by defining a specific `output_table` in your function.
 You can then pass the results of the `transform` downstream to the next task as if it were a native Python object.